 Maheder feels that there is a lack of women behind the camera and this has lent to an incomplete narrative of girlhood and womanhood.
 She believes the physical and emotional experience of feminine events is best captured by female photographers and being a female photographer at times gave her more access to situations that are otherwise closed to male colleagues.

-Maheder has participated in various photo exhibitions including at Morning Star Mall in Addis Ababa on October, 2014, “In Quest for” Goethe-Institute Addis Ababa August 2016 and “East Africa Visual Artists Exhibitions, Nommo Gallery, Uganda.
-She has also taken part in “Photojournalists in Conflict”, an exhibition that is part of the World Press Freedom Celebrations in Finland Helsinki on May 2016 where the young photographer had a chance to meet many professional photographers and editors.
+Maheder has participated in various photo exhibitions including at Morning Star Mall in Addis Ababa on October 2014, “In Quest for” Goethe-Institute Addis Ababa in August 2016, and “East Africa Visual Artists Exhibitions, Nommo Gallery, Uganda.
+She has also taken part in “Photojournalists in Conflict”, an exhibition that is part of the World Press Freedom Celebrations in Finland Helsinki in May 2016 where the young photographer had a chance to meet many professional photographers and editors.

 Maheder will also be presenting her works at the fourth edition of Addis Foto Fest which will take place from December 12th – 21st, 2016 in Addis Ababa and as part of the program her works will also be presented in Venice, Italy at the same time.

-And just recently, she learned that she is also one of the 12 photographers that will participate in World Press Photo Master Class East Africa that will be held at the end of November in Kenya.
+And just recently, she learned that she is also one of the 12 photographers who will participate in the World Press Photo Master Class East Africa that will be held at the end of November in Kenya.

 Maheder believes photography is becoming a more accessible medium with a growing audience thanks to platforms like Instagram.
 She has been posting her images on Instagram for some time now and she created @everydayethiopia, an account dedicated to showing the ordinary daily life of Ethiopians and she also contributes for @everydayhornofafrica.